bfut/unvivtool/cli/README.md

 # unvivtool - command-line interface
 unvivtool is a VIV/BIG decoder/encoder for BIGF, BIGH, and BIG4 archives.

-Purported VIV/BIG archives can contain faulty or manipulated header information. unvivtool is designed to validate and recover data as much as possible.
+Purported VIV/BIG archives can contain faulty or manipulated information. unvivtool is designed to validate and recover data wherever possible.

 ## Installation
 ### Windows